Filbert88/Tucil3_13522021/README.md

 2. **Choose the Algorithm**: Select one of the three algorithms (UCS, GBFS, or A*) for solving the Word Ladder.
 3. **Execution**: Upon running, the program will display the path from the start word to the end word, if one exists, along with the execution time and the number of nodes visited during the search.

+## Limitations
+- **Language Constraint**: This program currently supports only English valid words.
+Words from other languages or non-dictionary words are not **accepted**.

+- **Word Length Requirement**: Both the start and end words must have the same length.
+This restriction ensures that the word ladder puzzle remains solvable within the constraints of the implemented algorithms.

 ## Creator
 | NIM      | Nama    | Kelas |
 | -------- | ------- | ----- |
 | 13522021 | Filbert | K-01  |

 ## Documentation
+### Graphical User Interface (GUI)
 ![GUI](./bin/GUI.png)

+### Command Line Interface (CLI)
 ![CLI](./bin/CLI.png)

 ## Links